barbaraeguche/barbaraeguche/readme.md

 Through my recent 8-month internship, I developed critical frontend interfaces using React, Redux, Cypress, and Django.
 This experience strengthened my full-stack development skills and taught me the importance of building reliable, mission-critical software.
 I thrive in collaborative environments where teamwork makes the dream work! 🚀

-Currently transitioning from frontend to backend/cloud/database development, I'm passionate about working with systems, Go, C++, and Docker.
-Whether it's enabling critical communications or empowering creative professionals, I love creating software that makes a real difference. ⚙️

 My core skills span frontend development, database design, and understanding system design principles, with a growing focus on backend technologies and cloud solutions. 💻

 Looking to connect with fellow developers, mentors, and anyone working on innovative tech solutions.
 Always open to discussing new opportunities and learning from others in the industry! 🌟